FedericoCasati/modern-data-stack-project/README.md

 ## Data Flow

-**1. Ingestion** — Airflow calls the CoinGecko `/coins/markets` endpoint daily, fetching the top 50 cryptocurrencies by market cap.
+**1. Ingestion**: Airflow calls the CoinGecko `/coins/markets` endpoint daily, fetching the top 50 cryptocurrencies by market cap.
 The raw JSON is written to a temp file, uploaded to a Snowflake internal stage via `PUT`, then loaded into `INGESTION_DB.COINGECKO.RAW_CRYPTO_MARKET` using `COPY INTO`.
 Each coin is stored as a `VARIANT` (raw JSON) row with an ingestion timestamp.

-**2. Staging** — dbt reads from the raw table, flattens the JSON into typed columns (price, market cap, volume, supply metrics, all-time highs/lows), deduplicates by coin and date, and materializes as an incremental model in `CRYPTO_ANALYTICS_DB.STAGING`.
+**2. Staging**: dbt reads from the raw table, flattens the JSON into typed columns (price, market cap, volume, supply metrics, all-time highs/lows), deduplicates by coin and date, and materializes as an incremental model in `CRYPTO_ANALYTICS_DB.STAGING`.

-**3. Marts** — Three business-level models in `CRYPTO_ANALYTICS_DB.MARTS`:
+**3. Marts**: Three business-level models in `CRYPTO_ANALYTICS_DB.MARTS`:
-- **daily_market_summary** — Daily snapshot per coin with price range, supply percentage, and all key metrics
+- **daily_market_summary**: Daily snapshot per coin with price range, supply percentage, and all key metrics
-- **market_dominance** — Each coin's share of total tracked market cap, using window functions
+- **market_dominance**: Each coin's share of total tracked market cap, using window functions
-- **top_movers_daily** — Coins ranked by 24h price change (biggest gainers and losers)
+- **top_movers_daily**: Coins ranked by 24h price change (biggest gainers and losers)

-**4. Testing** — 19 dbt data tests validate not-null constraints, accepted ranges (prices > 0, dominance between 0-100%), and data integrity across all layers.
+**4. Testing**: 19 dbt data tests validate not-null constraints, accepted ranges (prices > 0, dominance between 0-100%), and data integrity across all layers.

 ## Database Architecture

 The project uses a multi-database pattern that mirrors production best practices:

-- **INGESTION_DB** — Shared raw data lake.
+- **INGESTION_DB**: Shared raw data lake.
 One schema per source (e.g., `COINGECKO`).
 Raw API responses stored as-is.
 Designed to be reused across multiple downstream projects.
-- **CRYPTO_ANALYTICS_DB** — Project-specific transformations.
+- **CRYPTO_ANALYTICS_DB**: Project-specific transformations.
 Contains `STAGING` (cleaned, structured data) and `MARTS` (business aggregations).
 Each analytics project gets its own database.

 This separation means raw data is ingested once and consumed by many projects, while each project's transformations are isolated.